Selimach/visualization/README.md

 3 - Creation of a complex chart showing the number of daily flights for each Eurocontrol member states using wrap techniques (Daily_Traffic_By_State.png, associated code available in airport.Rmd).

 4 - Loading and processing data from Eurostat on employment rates.
 Display of a chart showing the evolution of employment rates per country (top 5 countries highlighted), and the same information on a map.
-An automated report can be generated on a regular basis to update this information (cf. cartography html).
+An automated report can be generated on a regular basis to update this information (cf. cartography.pdf).